 27 Dec / 2019

 Cognitive-behavioral therapy and dialectical behavior therapy are forms of talk therapy that help you address the root causes of your addiction.
-Doctors use these treatments to help you manage any mental disorders you have.
+Doctors use these treatments to help you manage any mental disorders you have, like at these Florida mental health treatment prorgams.
 Although there are several similarities, there are also differences between CBT vs. DBT that distinguish each type of therapy.

 Let’s take a closer look at cognitive behavioral therapy vs dialectical behavior therapy and how they benefit you in addiction recovery.